1. Previous: Chapter 3

 val piFromSmallCircle = smallCircle.pi

-I can’t think of too many reasons why code outside of the class would need the value of pi.
+There aren’t too many reasons why code outside of the class would need the value of pi.
 Let’s make it so that this property is only visible from inside the class.
-To do that, we can add the keyword private when we declare it.
+To do that, we’ll add the keyword private when we declare it.

 class Circle(var radius: Double) {